What is domestic violence in Colorado?

-Common crimes to which domestic violence charges are added include:
+Common crimes to which domestic violence charges are added include (without limitation):

 But the domestic violence enhancement can apply to any criminal charges – even crimes against animals or property – if the violence was used to coerce, punish or control someone.